Attracting Customers at a Trade ShowAPRIL 8, 2021| SpeedPro

 More than 80% of trade show attendees have buying authority in their organization.
 That means four out of every five individuals perusing the conference floor can be a new customer with direct sales and revenue potential.

 Converting those leads, though, requires contact information and a follow-up plan that’s both authentic and meaningful without being “salesy.”
 One of the best ways to balance this is by using a booth game or experience to collect contact information.
 For example, booth visitors must fill out a ticket or enter their business card to be eligible for a prize drawing, play a booth game or sit-in during a presentation.
 These are quick, easy ways to build a leads list without being pushy or aggressive.

 4. Then Qualify Leads

-While we’re on the topic of lead generation, consider what your organization actually does with all the contact information it collects.
-How do you ensure the right kind of follow up occurs, such as sending a personalized service quote to Attendee A, a meeting invite to Attendee B and a product spec sheet to Attendee C?
+Consider what your organization actually does with all the contact information it collects.
+How do you ensure the right kind of follow-up occurs, such as sending a personalized service quote to Attendee A, a meeting invite to Attendee B and a product spec sheet to Attendee C?

 Don’t just scan badges or collect business cards.
 Take notes or devise a quick rating system paired with each name and number you collect, ensuring that person receives the exact information requested.
 Creating a system will save you time and frustration down the road, helping you qualify leads and deliver meaningful trade show follow-up.